Statistics

 Frequently Asked Questions

 The benchmarks reflect conditions as of early 2026, drawing from campaigns we've managed and publicly available tool data.
-Crypto & Blockchain Companies search behavior shifts meaningfully with market cycles — during active bull or bear market transitions, volume and competition patterns can change materially within a single quarter.
+Crypto search behavior shifts meaningfully with market cycles — during active bull or bear market transitions, volume and competition patterns can change materially within a single quarter.
 Cross-reference with current Ahrefs, Semrush, or Google Trends data before making strategy decisions.

 Keyword difficulty scores from tools like Ahrefs or Semrush are estimates, not precise measurements.
 They're useful for relative comparison within a niche but should not be read as absolute thresholds.

-A score of 70 in Crypto & Blockchain Companies does not mean the same competitive reality as a 70 in a less-saturated vertical.
+A score of 70 in crypto does not mean the same competitive reality as a 70 in a less-saturated vertical.
 Always review the actual ranking pages — their domain authority, content depth, and backlink profiles — before deciding whether a keyword is realistic for your current domain strength.

-Crypto & Blockchain Companies search demand is tied directly to market cycles, major price events, regulatory announcements, and protocol-specific news.
-Unlike most industries where demand grows predictably with public awareness, Crypto & Blockchain Companies volume can double or halve within days.
-This makes year-over-year volume comparisons less useful than trend-pattern analysis — understanding when in a cycle you're operating matters more than static volume numbers.
+Crypto search demand is tied directly to market cycles, major price events, regulatory announcements, and protocol-specific news.
+Unlike most industries where demand grows predictably with public awareness, crypto volume can double or halve within days.

-No. The ranges and patterns on this page reflect general observations across the Crypto & Blockchain Companies vertical, but performance varies significantly by segment.
+No. The ranges and patterns on this page reflect general observations across the crypto vertical, but performance varies significantly by segment.
 A centralized exchange, a DeFi protocol, an NFT marketplace, and a blockchain infrastructure project each face different keyword landscapes, audience intent patterns, and competitive sets.
+Use these benchmarks as directional orientation, not segment-specific forecasts.

 Benchmark comparison requires a controlled baseline.
 Before comparing your traffic or ranking trajectory to industry ranges, document your starting domain authority, referring domain count, indexed page count, and target keyword set.
-Month-over-month movement within your own baseline is a more reliable performance signal than absolute comparison to industry averages, which aggregate projects at very different stages of development.

-Content freshness is a stronger ranking signal in Crypto & Blockchain Companies than in most niches.
+Content freshness is a stronger ranking signal in crypto than in most niches.
 Regulatory content should be reviewed at minimum quarterly — and immediately following major regulatory events like SEC actions or new MiCA implementation phases.

 Tokenomics, protocol specifications, and fee structures should be verified against current network state before each publication cycle.
 Educational evergreen content can be reviewed semi-annually unless the underlying technology or terminology has shifted.

 No payment required · No credit card · View Engagement Tiers